-By royal command, we swung into action when Buckingham palace announced that Prince William, second in line to the British throne, was to study for a degree at the University of St Andrews.
+By royal command, our media relations team swung into action when Buckingham Palace announced that Prince William, second in line to the British throne, was to study for a degree at the University of St Andrews.

-At that point the press and media were overstepping the mark when it came to reporting the activities of the young royals.
+At that time, the press and media were overstepping the mark when it came to reporting the activities of the young royals.

-Prince Charles and the royal family wanted Prince William to be treated, as far as possible, like an ordinary student during his four years at St Andrews but how could that be achieved if he was under the constant gaze of the media?
+Prince Charles and the royal family wanted Prince William to be treated, as far as possible, like an ordinary student during his four years at university but how could that be achieved if he was under the constant gaze of the media?

 The only way the young prince would be left in peace is if St Andrews became a "no fly zone" for journalists, cameramen and photographers.